-Reproduction is a normal part of life, but why do animals reproduce, and why have some species evolved different methods of reproduction?
+Reproduction is a normal part of life, but why do animals reproduce, and why have some species evolved different reproduction methods?

 The method of child-rearing also differs between species.
 Most mammals will provide food for their young and protect them from predators, but many reptilian species do not care for their young.
-They are capable of hunting immediately after birth and do not require any parental care.
+They can hunt immediately after birth and do not require any parental care.

-So, what is the benefit of expending extra energy caring for offspring that are so vulnerable after birth?
+So, what is the benefit of expending extra energy caring for vulnerable offspring after birth?
 Is there a long-term payoff compared to egg hatchers, or is the reproductive process simply a by-product of their anatomy and environment?

 The Purpose of Reproduction